Difference between Salary Account and Savings Account

 • Both accounts can be opened quickly and with minimum documentation

-• Both accounts provide interest on deposits
+• Both accounts provide interest on deposits, usually similar

 • Both accounts provide Debit Card, Cheque book and Passbook facility